Exponential Savings in Agnostic Active Learning through Abstention: Acknowledgment

-\acks{The article was prepared within the framework of the HSE University Basic Research Program.
-Nikita Puchkin was supported in part by Young Russian Mathematics award.
-Nikita Zhivotovskiy is funded in part by ETH Foundations of Data Science (ETH-FDS). }
+The article was prepared within the framework of the HSE University Basic Research Program.
+Nikita Puchkin is a Young Russian Mathematics award winner and would like to thank its sponsors and jury.
+Nikita Zhivotovskiy is funded in part by ETH Foundations of Data Science (ETH-FDS).